This small 2-4-0 is displayed near the Maddox Foundry. The cab has a

 After its career was over, it was placed on display in Lowery Park in Tampa.

-to its present location.
-I don't know if the tender was really part of
+in 1998.
+I don't know if the tender was really part of this locomotive

-this locomotive or not (it already has a tank).
-Also, the smoke stack is
+or not (it already has a tank).
+Also, the smoke stack is not authentic

 This wood-burning locomotive was built by Baldwin in 1914.
 It is a Prairie